CV4RA/AQPT-VPR/README.md

 ## Python Code Implementation

-Here’s an example of how you can structure the implementation code for running the AQPT model on the Jetson Xavier NX for real-time place recognition.
-1. Pre-trained AQPT Model Setup

 ### AQPT Model Inference Setup

 This code snippet demonstrates how to load a pre-trained **Aggregated Quadruplet Pyramid Transformer (AQPT)** model and prepare it for inference using PyTorch.
 The model is loaded with pre-trained weights, and a series of image preprocessing transformations is defined to normalize the input images.